 “Get up, Get up.
 They took our fuel.
 They took our fuel. “

 I jumped off the couch and tackled him in the hallway.

 “Ok, Ok, Ok, we get the point.”
 I yelled back.

-By this time, everyone residing in the admin hall was awake and standing in the hallway.
-Sleepy eyes were everywhere and no one was in a very joyful mood.
+By this time everyone residing in the admin hall was awake and standing in the hallway.
+Sleepy eyes everywhere and no one was in a very joyful mood.

-I ordered the Runt to stay put in the admin hallway and grabbed some muscle.
-When I say muscle, I am referring to Matt and Jonas.
-We walked toward the basement.
 The basement was a mess and Tony was slumped against the far wall holding his stomach, bleeding from his head, and his left eye was swollen shut.
-Tony attempted to open his good eye as soon as he heard us coming.
+Tony made an attempt to open his good eye as soon as he heard us coming.
 He adjusted the way he was leaning against the wall and let out a cry of pain.

 “I tried to reason with them.”
 Tony spit out a mouth full of blood.

 “They took all of our fuel.
 Oh Geez!
 I hurt.”